 The escalator can’t be slowed or stopped, and no other way to peer in at the objects in real life is available.
 The result is more of a glimpse of quantity – Wow, what a lot of old objects! – rather than an understanding of what the objects actually are.

-Yet, as you pass – and I have to admit I went up and down a number of times – some objects stand out.
-I noticed bones, pottery, Delftware tiles, a large ship’s anchor, and lots of iron nails.
+Yet, as you pass – and I have to admit I went up and down a number of times – some objects stand out: bones, pottery, Delftware tiles, a large ship’s anchor, and lots of iron nails.

-- I wondered whether the person who is looking determines which objects draw that fleeting moment of attention, or whether most people’s eyes are drawn to the same ones.
+- I wondered whether the person who is looking determines which objects draw that fleeting moment of attention, or whether most people’s eyes go to the same ones.

-- I wondered whether the security cameras would lead to my being flagged up as a suspicious character when I kept going up and down the escalators.
+- Would the security cameras lead to my being flagged up as a suspicious character when I kept going up and down the escalators?

 - I hoped that my pictures would come out well, since I was moving as I took them.

 Below the Surface is not a museum.
 It’s a teaser, it seems to me, for the associated website.
 That doesn’t make it any less valuable or worth seeing.Below the Surface in Amsterdam's Rokin Metro Station is basically a teaser for its website.
 Click To Tweet

 How to get to Below the Surface at Rokin Station

 There are a number of ways to get to the Rokin Metro Station.
 It’s quite central, so from many of the tourist hotels it’s within walking distance.
 However, the two displays are inside, after the ticket barrier.